jakefriedman519/WeatherView/README.md

 ## How To Use

-Simply download the code into your favorite command line editor and run using Python.
-Very easy and simple to use!
+To run the application, simply run the main.py file and you're ready to go!

 ## Credits